-An introduction to the theory and techniques of public speaking in a democratic society including essential principles and skills of public speaking.
-Discovery, development, and criticism of popular speaking in public discourse through research, reasoning, creative expression, culture, organization, composition, and presentation including informative, persuasive, and storytelling modes.
-Research and formal outlines are required for all major speeches.
+In this course, students learn and apply foundational rhetorical theories and techniques of public speaking in a multicultural democratic society.
+Students discover, develop, and critically analyze ideas in public discourse through research, reasoning, organization, composition, rhetorical sensitivity, creative expression, delivery to a live audience and evaluation of various types of speeches, including informative and persuasive speeches.
 (C-ID COMM 110) (CSU, UC-with unit limitation)